First Aid for Mental Health: Investigational Drugs to the Rescue

 Aloradine (PH94B), Social Anxiety Disorder

 Social anxiety disorder, or social phobia, affects about 15 million adults.
 Patients with social phobia experience a persistent fear of most social, performance or speaking situations.
-Developed by Pherin Pharmaceuticals, aloradine (PH94B) has had success in Phase III trials of social phobia in women.
+Developed by Pherin Pharmaceuticals, aloradine (PH94B) has had success in Phase 3 trials of social phobia in men and women.

 Dextromethorphan/Quinidine (AVP-923), Agitation in Alzheimer's Disease

-Attention deficit/hyperactivity disorder (ADHD) results in a lack of focus, overactivity, uncontrolled behavior, or some combination of these.
-Dasotraline, developed by Sunovion, is in Phase II-III studies for ADHD in adults and children ages 6 to 17.
+Attention deficit/hyperactivity disorder (ADHD) results in a lack of focus, overactivity, uncontrolled behavior, or some combination of these behaviors.
+Dasotraline, developed by Sunovion, is in Phase III studies for ADHD.

-Dubbed a "triple reuptake inhibitor", this drug targets serotonin, norepinephrine and dopamine, for a broader spectrum of activity.
-It's being developed as a once-daily treatment.
+Dasotraline is a dopamine and norepinephrine reuptake inhibitor (DNRI) being evaluated in attention deficit hyperactivity disorder (ADHD).
+It's being developed as a once-daily treatment due to it's long half-life.
 Dasotraline is also being evaluated for its use in binge eating disorder, where a person loses control over eating, but does not purge, therefore putting the person at risk for obesity.

 Fluoxetine Rapid Dissolve (AT001), Autistic Repetitive Behaviors